SymfonyCasts/vue/sfcasts/ep1/categories-ajax.md

-# Categories Ajax
+# Dynamic Categories via AJAX

-I've gotta say, now that we have all of these dynamic products, these hard coded categories over here are starting to *stress me out*!
-So let's make these dynamic as well!
+I've gotta say, now that we have dynamic products, these hardcoded categories are starting to *stress me out*!
+So let's make those dynamic as well!

-If you look at our `/api`, just like how we have a `/api/products` end point for the collection of products, we have one for `/api/categories`.
-Perfect!
+If you look at `/api`, just like how we have a `/api/products` endpoint for the collection of products, we also have one for `/api/categories`.
 We can use that!
-And now that we know the correct way to make the Ajax calls and load data, this is going to be super simple!
+And now that we know the correct way to make Ajax calls to load data, this is "should" be simple!
+Famous last words!

-## Add an Ajax call to Sidebar
+## Add an Ajax Call to Sidebar

 Open `sidebar.vue`.
-We did create earlier a data property called `categories`, but it's just hard coded!
-Now we need to load this with real data.
-I'll set this to an empty array to start, and then we'll get *really* sneaky!
-We can actually go over to `catalog.vue` and steal a bit of code that will *almost* work for our sidebar!
-Copying and pasting is always good!

-Copy that entire function and paste it over here under `data`.
-Almost nothing needs to change!
-We're changing the URL to `/api/categories` and the data down here from `products` to `this.categories`.
+We created a `data` property earlier called `categories`, but... it's just hardcoded.
+Set this to an empty array to start.
+To make the AJAX call, head over to `catalog.vue` to celebrate one of programming's oldest arts: stealing code.
+Copy the entire `created()` function and paste it in `sidebar.vue` under `data`.
+We just need to change the URL to `/api/categories` and the data from `this.products` to `this.categories`.

 Awesome!

-Let's just see what happens!
-Refresh...
-Whoa!
-It looks like it works!
-Look in the console here...
-Yeah, everything looks happy!
-So if you look at the sidebar here in the DevTools, we can see our categories.
-The category data actually is pretty simple.
+Let's... just see what happens!
+Refresh... whoa!
+I think it worked!
+No errors in the console... and in the dev tools, if you click on `Sidebar`, we have real categories data!

-It has the normal `@id` and `@type` that comes from the JSON-LD and then it has `id` and `name`.
+The data for each category is pretty simple: it has the normal `@id` and `@type` that comes from JSON-LD and it also has an `id` and `name`.

-Oh, and actually one thing I forgot to mention is that, when we pasted this code down here, `PHPStorm` saw that and *automatically* added the Axios import for us.
+Oh, and one thing I forgot to mention: when we pasted the `created()` function, PhpStorm saw that and *automatically* added the `axios` import for us.
+Oh, but it *did* use double quotes... which ESLint does *not* like.
+Let's fix this.
-It only did it in a boring double quotes way and ESLink does *not* like that!
-Let's fix this...
 Much better!
+You can also tweak your PhpStorm settings to use single quotes automatically.

 ## v-for index and :key

-Anyways, if you go back up to our `v-for`, we learned earlier that every `v-for` element has to have a key.
-Up until now, since our categories data was hard coded, we just used the `index` to pass on to our `:key`.
-But now we can be *smarter* because we know that we can actually use the `@id` property instead from each of these categories.
+Anyways, head up to the `v-for` directive.
+We learned earlier that every `v-for` element must have a `key` attribute.
+Until now, since our categories data were hardcoded, we used the array `index` for the `:key`.
+But now we can be *smarter* because we know that each category has a unique `@id` property.

-So we'll simplify our `v-for` and then we'll say `:key="category['@id']"`.
-Now we have real ids as keys for our items!
+Let's simplify the `v-for` - we don't need `index` anymore - and then say `:key="category['@id']"`.

-## Linking properly
+## Linking Properly

 The last thing that doesn't work is our links!
-In our data before, we had a hardcoded `category.link`, but now there is no `link` property in here!
-Our category pages are *nowhere* to be found!
+We originally set the `href` to `category.link`... but there is *no* `link` property on the real category data.

-But let's not panic!
-Eventually, we will have a real page that will display all of the products for a specific category and the URL to that page is going to look something like `/categories/` and then the `id` of the category.
-We don't actually have that page exactly working yet, but I'm going to get *a bit* ahead of myself and update the URL here to do that.
+Here's the plan: we will eventually create a separate page that will display all of the products for a specific category - the URL will be `/categories/` and then the `id` of the category.
+We'll worry about making sure that page exists later, but let's get the links working now.

+If you're a Symfony user, then you're used to *generating* a URL to a route.
+But from JavaScript, I'm going to keep it simple and hardcode the URL to this new page.
-Because we're Symfony users, we're used to generating URLs to routes, but this time, I'm going to keep things simple!
-I think it's actually okay to hardcode your URLs to different pages inside of your JavaScript.
-You just have to make the concession that if you ever change those URLs in your site, you know that you might be breaking those pages, so you might need to update your code.
+I think it's actually *totally* ok to do this: it keeps your JavaScript simpler, but of course, if you ever change a URL for some reason, you would need to update your JavaScript.

-What we want to do here is to say `/category/` and then we want the dynamic `category.id`.
-But of course, since I have the colon in front of the `href` to make this dynamic, I would need to have a single quotes around here.
-Then we can add a plus sign and say `category.id`, like that.
-That *would* actually work.
+Let's see: what we want to do here is to say `/category/` and then print `category.id`.
+But since we have the colon in front of `href` to make this dynamic, we would need to have single quotes around the string, then a plus sign and then `category.id`.

-If you look over here, you can see when I hover over categories, I see the right kind of URL showing at the bottom of my browser!
+That *would* work - in the browser, when I hover over categories, the right URL *is* display at the bottom of my browser.

-## Javascript dynamic strings

-But my eyes are *hurting* from looking at this ugly code!
-Can we make this look a little bit nicer?
-Thanks to modern JavaScript, we can!
-Let's replace the quotes with `ticks` instead!
-Let's remove the quotes and add a tick in the end...

-As soon as you use the tick symbol you can add dynamic expressions as part of the string, just like with `PHP`'s double quoted strings!
-We can just do `${category.id}` and JavaScript will interpret this dynamically.

-This now looks so much nicer!
-Becuase, remember, as soon as we make this `:href`, it means that what's inside the attribute is JavaScript and *this* is valid JavaScript.
+## JavaScript Dynamic Strings

+But yikes!
+This code *hurts* to look at!
+Can we make this nicer?
+Of course!
+Replace the quotes with `ticks` instead. *Now*, if we need dynamic code, write `${}` - so `${category.id}`.

-Look over now, yes, all of those links look *perfect*!
+This is a superpower of modern JavaScript, not Vue.
+Look over now and... yes!
+All of the links look *perfect*!

-## Too much dynamic data!
+## Too much Dynamic Data!

-This is actually looking really good.
+This is looking really good!
 We have dynamic products and dynamic categories.
 The *only* thing that bothers me is all the loading!
-Notice that when I load the page each time, I see the products loading *and* the categories loading as well!
+Notice that each time we refresh, I see the products *and* categories loading!

-When we only loaded the products, that was okay because the products loaded pretty fast.
-Having the categories waiting to load on the other hand is now starting to look a little bit jarring.
-Think of the amount of time users will have to wait until they can click on another category!
-This *ought* to be stalling our sales!
+When we only loaded the products, that was probably okay: it was just one spot that loaded pretty fast.
+But *also* having the categories waiting to load is starting to look a bit jarring.
+Plus, we're eventually going to have multiple pages that use same categories sidebar.
+This means that on *every* page, the user will wait for the *same* list of categories to be fetched via AJAX.
+We can do better!

-So next, let's load our categories in a *different* way, a way where we can actually get them to render on the screen *immediately* so that we're not waiting for them to load over an Ajax call!
+So next, let's investigate how we can get data from the server in a way that *avoids* an AJAX call.